Frequently Asked Questions

 How is the Middle School different from the Elementary?

 HMS is designed to provide a separate transition from the elementary school and the high school.
 HMS is organized in smaller communities referred to as “academic teams.”
 Teams of teachers meet regularly to collaborate; share ideas about student, academic, social, emotional, physical, and developmental needs.
-HMS focuses on the “whole” child, rather than only focusing on the academic needs.
+HMS focuses on the “whole” child, rather than only focusing on academic needs.
 Students at HMS move from teacher to teacher throughout the day to learn from content area specialists who also enjoy working with young adolescents.
 One of the goals at HMS is to build a trust relationship through the Advisory program.

 An education for young adolescents must be...